reactjs/react.dev/beta/src/content/apis/react/useDebugValue.md

 ### `useDebugValue(value, format?)` {/*usedebugvaluevalue-format*/}

-Call `useContext` at the top level of your [custom Hook](/learn/reusing-logic-with-custom-hooks) to display a readable debug value:
+Call `useDebugValue` at the top level of your [custom Hook](/learn/reusing-logic-with-custom-hooks) to display a readable debug value:

 ```js
 import { useDebugValue } from 'react';